Noah-KS/Counter-JS/README.md

 - **Description**: A simple counter application using HTML, Bootstrap, and JavaScript to increment, decrement, and reset a numerical value with a sleek UI.

 ### ✅ 2.
 Counter in React
-- **Description**: The same counter application, but this time leveraging the power of React, with a focus on React fundamentals like components, state, and props, and how they interact to build dynamic web applications.
+- **Description**: The same counter application but this time leveraging the power of React, with a focus on React fundamentals like components, state management, event handling, and JSX to build a web application.

 ### ⚡ 3.
 Calculator in Javascript (Current Project)
+- **Description**: A classic calculator application that combines HTML, CSS, and JavaScript.
+It is capable of performing both basic arithmetic and more complex equations involving as many operators as you want, adhering to the order of operations (ex: 3 * 4 + 51 / 3 - 3).

 ### 🔴 4.
 Calculator in React